MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/terminalemulation.md

 Before deploying any terminal actions, use the **Open terminal session** action to open a new connection with the installed provider.

+> [!NOTE]
+> Before trying to connect to a terminal session, make sure the actual terminal session is already open on your machine.

 If you've installed Micro Focus Reflection on your desktop, choose the respective option in the **Provider** property of the action.

 ![Screenshot of the Open terminal session action.](media/terminalemulation/open-terminal-session-action.png)